Revolt of Salar od–Dowleh

-The Revolt of Salar-al-Daulah was a revolt against the government of the Sublime State of Persia in the 1910s.
+The Revolt of Salar od–Dowleh was a revolt against the government of the Sublime State of Persia in the 1910s.
 It began in 1911.
-It was led by Salar-al-Daulah, a brother of a former shah, Mohammad Ali Shah Qajar.
+It was led by Salar od-Dowleh, a brother of a former shah, Mohammad Ali Shah Qajar.

+Revolt

 By 17 July, he had occupied Senneh.
 Salar attempted to advance on Tehran from Kermanshah, but was defeated.
 After the formation of a new Persian cabinet on 26 July 1911, the Persian government deployed Bakhtiari troops against Salar-al-Daulah in western Persia.
 The Bakhtiari offensive was marked by widespread looting.
 The revolt was finally quelled in 1913.